rramesh2000/OAuthService/README.md

 # OAuthService in .Net Core by Ritesh Ramesh

- ## OAuth Service
+ ## About OAuth Service

- This is an open source light weight OAuth Service prototype code repository written in .Net Core.
-The aim of this project is to allow .Net developers and architects to use as a prototype for in house implementation of OAuth services.
+ OAuth Service is an open source OAuth 2.0 service prototype written in .Net Core v3.
+This is written and maintained by Ritesh Ramesh.
+The aim of this project is to allow .Net developers and architects to use as a prototype for in house implementations of OAuth services.
 Contributions suggestions and ideas are all welcome please see contributions section to actively contribute.

+ You can use this service to secure REST API resources, SOAP based webservice and web applications.

  ## Architecture

  This .Net core service is built on clean architecture principles.

- ## Authentication and Validation
+ ### Authentication and Validation

  The validation and authentication uses the chain of responsibility pattern so you can add any number of handlers to extend the token validation process.
  Currently it supports a signature validation handler and a revocation handler.

- ## JWT token
+ ### JWT token

  You can use any other type of token by implementing the ITokenService interface.

- ## Error handling
+ ### Error handling

  Invalid User Error indicates that the user credentials are invalid.
  Invalid Token Error indicates that the token is invalid.

  ## Installation

+ Install the required .NET Core SDK
+ Install Git
+ Install Docker

  ## Usage